boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 The token per seconds is getting slightly lower at the end of run 1, for sure thermal throttling, but may be something else.
 No swapping, nothing like that.
 Retried a second time.

-I would say it is not really usable, may be on a Pro or Max model thanks to the additional  memory bandwidth.
+I would say it is not really usable.
+It may become more practical on Pro or Max models, where additional memory bandwidth can significantly improve large-model inference.
 It fits without any issue, there is enough room to put large context too.
 Still, this is really interesting because if there are MOE variants.

 ### Variant 1 Bit